Cindy Hohl

-Cindy Hohl is Director of the Tribal Library Council of the Association of Tribal Archives, Libraries, & Museums.
-Prior to assuming this position in 2025 she was librarian at the Kansas City Public Library where she held the positions of director of Branch Operations (2017-22) and director of Policy Analysis and Operational Support (2022-25).
+Cindy Hohl was librarian at the Kansas City Public Library where she held the positions of director of Branch Operations (2017–22) and director of Policy Analysis and Operational Support (2022–25).

 In 2023, Hohl was elected as president of the American Library Association for the 2024–2025 term.
 She previously served as the president of the American Indian Library Association and currently serves as the treasurer of the Freedom to Read Foundation.

 Early life and education

 Cindy Hohl is a member of the Santee Sioux Nation of Nebraska.

 Career in librarianship

 Hohl worked in marketing and communications before transitioning to a career in librarianship, in part because of the encouragement of her husband, who is also a librarian.
 Her first position in a library was as a customer experience manager at the Topeka & Shawnee County Public Library, where she worked from 2014 to 2017.

 In April 2023, Hohl was elected as president of the American Library Association (ALA) for 2024–2025.
 After her election was announced, she discussed her intention to lobby against library defunding and book bans, which have significantly increased in the United States since 2021.
 Hohl is the second Native American to be elected president of ALA, after Loriene Roy.

 From 2020 to 2021, Hohl was the president of the American Indian Library Association In that role she was a committee member on the Joint Council of Librarians of Color.

 She is the co-chair of the Spectrum Scholarship Advisory Council, which recruits Black, Indigenous, and people of color to the library field.
 Hohl has co-chaired ALA's Working Group to Condemn White Supremacy and Fascism and has been a member of ALA's Rural, Native, and Tribal Libraries of All Kinds Committee.

 Hohl is a board trustee and the treasurer of the Freedom to Read Foundation as well as serving as a standing member on the Indigenous Matters Section of the International Federation of Library Associations and Institutions.